dikshaadsul27-wq/sql-business-insights/Case_Study.md

 **3. Strong Early Retention with Rapid Drop-Off — Room to Build Loyalty** [Cohort data](https://github.com/dikshaadsul27-wq/sql-business-insights/blob/3a33ed09b166ab7bdfaf46535b4620b0f0372e39/queries/02_monthly_cohort_retention.sql) shows decent Month 1 retention (e.g., ~50% for the oldest cohort, 42% and 18% for more recent ones).
 By Month 2-3, retention falls sharply (e.g., 19% M3 for the earliest cohort).
 This is typical for e-commerce but highlights an opportunity.
-Among [repeat buyers](https://github.com/dikshaadsul27-wq/sql-business-insights/blob/3a33ed09b166ab7bdfaf46535b4620b0f0372e39/queries/09_repeat_purchase_interval.sql), the median time to next order is only ~6 days (p90 ~19 days) — remarkably quick.
+Among [repeat buyers](https://github.com/dikshaadsul27-wq/sql-business-insights/blob/3a33ed09b166ab7bdfaf46535b4620b0f0372e39/queries/09_repeat_purchase_interval.sql), the average time to next order is only ~6 days (p90 ~19 days) — remarkably quick.
 This highlights a core of highly engaged, habitual customers.

 **Takeaway:** Our acquisition is working, but post-purchase experience needs work.
 We should invest in onboarding sequences, loyalty programs, and repeat-purchase incentives.
 Repeat purchase intervals reinforces that among repeat buyers, the median time to next order is only 1 day, with p90 at 19 days, a core group of engaged customers exists and buys frequently when hooked.